glenmurphy/superhat/README.md

 # Superhat
 <img width="385" alt="superhat" src="https://github.com/user-attachments/assets/c4a54373-c299-4636-af91-bbc63f567be9">

-Planes in modern combat flight simulators have two or three MFDs - square displays that have five buttons on each side (for a total of twenty buttons).
+Planes in modern combat flight simulators have two or three MFDs - square displays that have five buttons (OSBs - Option Selection Buttons) on each side for a total of twenty.
 To access these buttons, a user must either use their mouse inside the sim, or buy multiple expensive hardware devices.
-Further, in some situations it is not convenient to have to take your hand off the joystick to press one of those buttons, which are known as OSBs - Option Selection Buttons.
+Further, in some situations it is not convenient to have to take your hand off the joystick to press one of the OSBs.

 Superhat allows a single joystick 'hat' (a four-way button) to navigate the MFDs and press the OSBs - a long press to the left or right 'selects' which MFD is active.
 Any further short press selects which edge of the MFD is selected, then you can select which of the five OSBs on that edge to press using further inputs - you can imagine the first press selects the middle OSB, then you can move the selection to adjacent OSBs by pushing in that direction.
 You confirm selection of the OSB by pushing in the direction you started - this way all OSBs can be accessed with 3 hat presses.